SiFli SDK RF Test Guide

 }

-The s_dut_armed flag prevents repeated calls from confusing the LCPU state.
+The s_dut_armed flag prevents repeated calls that would confuse the LCPU state.

 Step 3: Hook into command dispatch